amateescu/search_api_solr/INSTALL.md

 But the Search API Solr Search module will create the correct configs for you!

-1. Create a Search API Server according to the search_api documentation using "Solr" or "Multilingual Solr" as Backend and the "Standard" or "Basic Auth" Connector.
+1. Create a Search API Server according to the search_api documentation using "Solr" as Backend and the connector that meets your setup.
 2. Download the config.zip from the server's details page or by using `drush solr-gsc`
 3. Extract the config.zip to the conf directory of your new core.